 Rate provided is less than labeled rate to minimize risks from higher temperatures

 Preventing Premature Fruit Drop

 Some apple cultivars, particularly early ones, are susceptible to pre-harvest fruit drop.
 Most susceptible cultivars respond to a dilute application of NAA.
-Ethylene inhibitors can be even more effective than NAA for preventing pre-harvest drop (see table below and the following section).
+However, NAA will not delay fruit maturity, may shorten shelf life, and the stop drop activity tends to be short-lived.